Jojo-Penrose/AERO-553-Bonus-Project/README.md

 $$ lim_{x\to\infty} \bigl( \frac{d}{dx}\ln{x} \bigr) = lim_{x\to\infty} \bigl( \frac{1}{x} \bigr) = 0 $$

 The limit of the natural logarithm tending towards infinity is infinite, but its derivative (the slope of the curve) tends to zero -- which suggests that the natural logarithm is asymptotic, but how can this be?
-Essentially, what this is saying is that, as the input $x$ to the natural logarithm grows, the change in the result is insignificant in comparison.
+Essentially, what this is saying is that, as the input $x$ to the natural logarithm grows, the change in $x$'s natural logarithm is insignificant in comparison.

 Consider this: the algorithm is designed to use 64-bit integers everywhere (unsigned long long int) to fully leverage modern computers and online C compilers, and the largest unsigned 64-bit integer is: